anoma/nspec/docs/tutorial/engines/template/engine_dynamics.juvix.md

     a [[Engine Family Types#conflict-resolution|conflict resolution function]].
     Most notably,
-    this involves the definition of action labels[^0] and a descriptiong of the effects of the associated actions.
+    this involves the definition of action labels[^0] and a description of the effects of the associated actions.

     ??? note "Short summary of guards, the action function, and conflict resolution"